Most parents come to me for help with getting their kids to EAT – without hearing them say YUCK before they even try it. #frustrating!

 So we could simply call it a day, and offer their favourite foods.
 However, this doesn’t quite help expand their shrinking list of 10 to 20 foods.

 Instead, the answer is to introduce foods in a way that makes they EASY to explore (and eat) and removes the FEAR around eating them.

-So I wanted to make this incredible information accessible to everyone and created a game changing tool that will make your job at mealtimes – with a picky eater or not – much easier.
+So I created a step-by-step ‘system’ that I could make accessible to everyone.
+It’s game-changing tool that will make your job at mealtimes much easier.